mcittar/massdrop/README.md

 ## Potential Improvements

 One area I would like to improve would be to add more validations and smart corrections of a url.
 Right now, I have a model method that will add "https://" if it is not included in the user submitted url.
 I would also want something that checks and automatically corrects errors if "https://" is typed incorrectly or if they didn't put "www" or a ".com".
 As it stands, a bad url can be submitted and will be saved as a failure in the db, which not ideal.
 I would look for a service that knows viable urls and check if a url exists in their records before allowing a url to be saved to my db.

+I would also create more end-to-end tests just to round out the current testing framework I have in place.